-When it comes to cross-origin iframes, such as iframes loading a YouTube video, Hotjar will only report clicks.
-These clicks will be centered on the iframe element.
+When it comes to cross-origin iframes, like a YouTube video, Hotjar will only report clicks shown centered on the iframe element.

-Same-origin means that the page loaded within the iframe is loaded from the same exact protocol and subdomain as the parent window.
+Same-origin means that the page loaded within the iframe is loaded from the same exact protocol and domain as the parent window.

-Cross-origin policy applies when the page loaded within an iframe DOES NOT match the exact protocol and subdomain as the parent window.
+Cross-origin policy applies when the page loaded within an iframe DOES NOT match the exact protocol and domain as the parent window.